idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model.md

 liquid sodium-cooled test reactor.
 The VTR is designed with an orificing strategy to yield lower nominal peak cladding temperatures in each orifice group by controlling the flow rate in each assembly.
-The reference VTR core, shown in [fig:vtr_radial], contains 66 fuel assemblies, six primary control rods, three secondary control rods, 114 radial reflectors, 114 radial shield reflectors, and 10 test locations.
+The reference VTR core, shown in [vtr_radial], contains 66 fuel assemblies, six primary control rods, three secondary control rods, 114 radial reflectors, 114 radial shield reflectors, and 10 test locations.
 Of the 10 test locations, five are fixed due to the required penetrations in the cover